matter-labs/zksync-web-era-docs/docs/dev/troubleshooting/faq/known-issues.md

 # FAQ

-While zkSync 2.0 is in alpha, we will answer some issues you might encounter in your integration
+While zkSync 2.0 is in alpha, we will answer some issues you might encounter in your integration.

 ## Why is Metamask native contract interactions not working?